Stokes misses England training before final Test

 |Coverage: Test Match Special commentary, text commentary and in-play highlights on BBC Sport website and app.
 Daily highlights at 19:00 on BBC Two (BBC Four on Friday and Monday)

-England captain Ben Stokes missed Tuesday's training session before the third and final Test against New Zealand because he was feeling unwell.
+England captain Ben Stokes missed Tuesday's training session before the third Test against New Zealand because he felt unwell.

-The 31-year-old all-rounder travelled to Leeds from his home in the north east while the rest of the squad trained at Headingley.
+The all-rounder, 31, travelled to Leeds from his home in the north east while the squad trained at Headingley.

 England hold an unassailable 2-0 lead in the series, with the final Test starting on Thursday.

-Stokes is yet to name an official vice-captain.
+Stokes, who has returned a negative Covid-19 test, is yet to name an official vice-captain.

 If Stokes is ruled out, Root would be an option to step in for one match, with pace bowler Stuart Broad another candidate.